loveencounterflow/intertext-lexer/README.md

 * could be extended to accept custom lexer or custom lexemes
 * will yield tokens with `{ data: { active: true, }, }` (or `false`) depending on whether source text followed more close a start or a stop instruction
-* the relevant processing instructions will always be set to `active: false`
+* the tokens containing the relevant processing instructions will always be set to `active: false`
 * uses linewise mode
 * initialize as